isomerpages/pa-bukitcanberra/pages/Facilities.md

 **Seminar Room**<br>
 <br>![](/images/seminar%20room%201A.png)

 The modern seminar room is flexible and can be easily adapted to various types of events.
-Air-conditioned and furnished with presentation TV screen and projector, the room offers a comfortable space for discussions, workshops or training sessions.
+Air-conditioned and furnished with presentation TV screen and projector, the room offers a comfortable space for discussions, workshops and training sessions.